 Allow plenty of time to arrive at the airport for your flight.
 Traffic in the main cities, especially São Paulo and Rio, can be very heavy, particularly during rush hour.

-The rail and metro infrastructure is limited.
-In the past there have been some safety and security incidents on these systems.
+The railway infrastructure is limited and there have been safety and security incidents on this system.

-Be wary of safety procedures on board vessels.
-Boat accidents on the Amazon River are not uncommon.
+Be aware of safety procedures on board vessels and check the location of life jackets, including for children if travelling with them.
+Boat accidents on the Amazon river are not uncommon.

 There have been armed and unarmed attacks on merchant vessels, including British flag vessels off the Brazilian coast and in some Brazilian ports.